 Much of Advanced Arboriculture’s specialist consultancy work relates to trees on development sites.
-Inevitably, we have found ourselves recommending similar specifications on repeated sites.
-Rather than charge clients time and time again for similar information, we have produced a series of Arboricultural Guidance Sheets which we can refer to as necessary within our reports.
+Inevitably, we have found ourselves recommending similar specifications across similar sites.
+Rather than charging clients time and time again for similar information, we have created and produced a series of Arboricultural Guidance Sheets which we can refer to as necessary within our reports.
+This is a bespoke service offered by Advanced Arboriculture and is not an industry standard.

-Because the Arboricultural Guidance Sheets are all stored as PDF files, we can also quickly email them over to clients, even from site, thus saving considerable time and money.
+We store all of our Arboricultural Guidance Sheets as PDFs, meaning that we can also quickly email them over to clients, even from site, thus saving considerable time and money.

-Our Arboricultural Guidance Sheets cover a range of specialist areas including:
+Our Guidance Sheets cover a range of specialist areas including:

 - Protective fencing specifications (variations on the specifications detailed within British Standard 5837 for use where the standard specification is considered to be unduly onerous);